asam-ev/qc-framework/INSTALL.md

 python3 -m pip install --no-cache-dir -r qc-otx/requirements.txt
 ```

-## Register ASAM Checker Libraries
+## Register ASAM Checker Bundles

-Both standard ASAM Checker Libraries and custom Checker Libraries must be registered with the framework before they can be used.
+Both standard ASAM Checker Bundles and custom Checker Bundles must be registered with the framework before they can be used.

-**_Placeholder explaining how to register checker libraries with the framework using the manifest file_**.
+**_Placeholder explaining how to register checker bundles with the framework using the manifest file_**.